-Select the update: Select the firewall update to be installed and insert it in the field using the button The SHA1 fingerprint of the update file is displayed when you click on the link with its name.
-When a new firmware version is available, the Release Notes link will enable the user to download the version release notes applicable to the firmware version offered for download.
-Save the active partition on the backup partition before updating the firewall If this option is selected, you will back up your system's main partition on the backup partition, in order to keep a record of it.
+Select the update: Select the firewall update to be installed and insert it in the field using the button Save the active partition on the backup partition before updating the firewall If this option is selected, you will back up your system's main partition on the backup partition, in order to keep a record of it.
 The firewall will restart after the update is complete.
 Updating the firmware Apply the selected update on your appliance by clicking on this button.
 NOTE Updates to an earlier version are not supported and may cause instability, require the product to be reset.